On the Secret Protection Problem in Discrete-Event Systems: Complexity of Parikh-SPP

-In the second example, we consider an unsatisfiable formule. \begin{example} Let \( \psi = (x \lor y \lor z) \land (\neg x) \land (\neg y) \land (\neg z)\,. \) The automaton obtained from the reduction is shown in Fig.~\ref{fig_encoding_unsat}.
+In the second example, we consider an unsatisfiable formula. \begin{example} Let \( \psi = (x \lor y \lor z) \land (\neg x) \land (\neg y) \land (\neg z)\,. \) The automaton obtained by the construction is shown in Figure~\ref{fig_encoding_unsat}.
 The alphabet consists of six events: $x,x',y,y',z,z'$.
 The edge labeled with $x',y',z'$ represents three parallel transitions from $q_0$ to $f$, corresponding to the three clauses $C_2=\{x'\}$, $C_3= \{y'\}$, and $C_4=\{z'\}$.
 The states include the initial state $q_0$, the secret state $f$, the three states $q_x$, $q_y$, and $q_z$ introduced for the variables, and the two intermediate states created for the first clause.
-Again, each event has cost and clearance~1, with $f$ being the only secret state with $\ell(f)=1$.
+Each event has cost and clearance~1, with $f$ being the only secret state with $\ell(f)=1$.
 The budget limit is $W=3$.

-In the automaton, any protecting policy within the budget must include exactly one of the events $x$ and $x'$, exactly one of the events $y$ and $y'$, and exactly one of the events $z$ and $z'$.
+In this automaton, any protecting policy within the budget must include exactly one of the events $x$ and $x'$, exactly one of the events $y$ and $y'$, and exactly one of the events $z$ and $z'$.
 This requirement leaves at least one path from $q_0$ to $f$ that avoids the protected events.
 Consequently, no policy can simultaneously satisfy both the security requirement and the budget constraint. $\diamond$ \end{example}

-The preceding two lemmas yield the following main results. \begin{theorem} The problems BC-SPP and BC-SPP-U are NP-complete, and BC-$\chi$-SPP and BC-$\chi$-SPP-U are NP-hard.
-The NP-hardness of these problems persists even if the system has a unique initial state, the cost and clearance functions are constant (i.e., $c(x)=1$ and $\gamma(x)=1$), and the security requirement satisfies $\ell(x)\in \{0,1\}$, with exactly one state designated as secret. \end{theorem} \begin{proof} Lemma~\ref{lemma1} shows that BC-SPP, and hence BC-SPP-U, belong to NP, while Lemma~\ref{lemma2} establishes that the considered variants of the problem are NP-hard. \end{proof}
+The preceding two lemmas yield the following main result. \begin{theorem} BC-Parikh-SPP and BC-Parikh-SPP-U are \NP-complete, and Parikh-SPP and Parikh-SPP-U are \NP-hard.
+The problems remain \NP-hard even if the system has a unique initial state, the cost and clearance functions are constant (i.e., $c(x)=1$ and $\gamma(x)=1$), and the security requirement satisfies $\ell(x)\in \{0,1\}$, with exactly one state designated as secret. \end{theorem} \begin{proof} Lemma~\ref{lemma1} shows that BC-Parikh-SPP, and hence also BC-Parikh-SPP-U, belong to NP, while Lemma~\ref{lemma2} proves that the considered variants of the problem are \NP-hard.
+Strong \NP-hardness follows because the reduction of Lemma~\ref{lemma2} produces instances in which all numerical data are constant. \end{proof}

-Although we have shown that BC-$\chi$-SPP is NP-hard, its precise position within the complexity classes is shown later.

-An immediate consequence of Theorem~\ref{thm1} leads to the following result for SPP and $\chi$-SPP. \begin{theorem} The problems SPP, SPP-U, $\chi$-SPP, and $\chi$-SPP-U are NP-hard.
-They remain NP-hard even if the cost and clearance functions are constant (i.e., $c(x)=\gamma(x)=1$), and the security requirement satisfies $\ell(x)\in \{0,1\}$, with exactly one state designated as secret. \end{theorem}